Armok628/semstable/README.md

 # semstable
-A simple implementation of a hash table
+A simple, efficient, and memory-safe hash table

 I made this for two reasons
 * I wanted a hash table implementation to use somewhere else.